Reasons You Should Always Back Up Your Computer

 The long and short answer to the question above can be summed up in three words, “Data is Valuable”.
 What if your hard drive dies and you lose your wedding photos forever.
 Imagine your important Quickbooks and financial files permanently deleted.
 What if a nasty virus, encrypts all of your vacation photos from last summer.
 What if you lost everything?
 You can purchase a new computer or hard drive, but data can never be bought back after it is gone.

 It is very likely that a hard drive will die on your computer at some point in your life.
-According to Backblaze, the percentage chance of your drive going bad at different ages is as follows.
+The chance of your drive going bad at different ages is as follows:

 - For the first 1.5 years, drives fail at 5.1% per year.